 In connection with the preparation of HP's consolidated condensed financial statements, we use certain estimates and assumptions based on historical experience and other factors.
-Our most critical accounting estimates are described in "Management's Discussion and Analysis of Financial Condition and Results of Operations" of our quarterly report on Form 10-Q for the quarter ended 31 January 2014.
-In addition, as discussed in the notes to the consolidated condensed financial statements of HP for the quarter ended 31 January 2014, we make certain estimates, including decisions related to provisions for legal proceedings and other contingencies.
+Our most critical accounting estimates are described in "Management's Discussion and Analysis of Financial Condition and Results of Operations" in Item 2 of our quarterly report on Form 10-Q for the three months ended January 31, 2015.
+In addition, as discussed in Note 15 to the consolidated condensed financial statements of HP for the three months ended January, 31 2015, we make certain estimates, including decisions related to provisions for legal proceedings and other contingencies.
 While we believe that these estimates and assumptions are reasonable under the circumstances, they are subject to significant uncertainties, some of which are beyond our control.
 Should any of these estimates and assumptions change or prove to have been incorrect, it could adversely affect our results of operations.